-College Guidance Program
+College Counseling Program

-The college guidance program begins with an introduction at the ninth grade level, and increases in scope each year to culminate in extensive and individualized counseling in the twelfth grade.
+The college counseling program begins with an introduction at the ninth-grade level and increases in scope each year to culminate in extensive and individualized counseling in the twelfth grade.
 Counselors remain current on developments in all aspects of the college application process by attending several workshops each year.